jose-10000/tutorials/1/README.md

 git push origin main
 ```

 - 6.1 Apply the application.yaml file, and check if the application is running.
+- Here ArgoCD is going to create the resources, goes to our repo, take the manifests and deploy it on our cluster for us, then we can see the resources in the argocd UI.

 ```bash
 kubectl apply -f 1/k8s/argocd/hello-nginx/application.yaml
 ```

+- 6.2 Open argocd, and check if the application is running.
 ```bash
 #######################
 ##### Open argocd #####